Rural Nicaraguan countryside

 The Why

-Advancing the district’s capital and ministry goals
+Advancing the district’s ministry goals

 We partner with the Nicaragua district to serve through construction, teaching, worship, and children’s ministry — shoulder to shoulder with local believers.